gravitational/teleport/rfd/0173-terraform-machine-id.md

 > I might not have prior Terraform experience.

 Both personas don't have (yet) dedicated infrastructure such as CI runners to deploy the Terraform code.
-The want to prototype and validate everything works using the local computer.
+They want to prototype and validate everything works using the local computer.

 Both personas have very little knowledge about Teleport and don't know what MachineID is and how to configure it.
 We want those users to succeed as fast as possible without having to read all the MachineID docs.
 When they will go